uptime-com/uptime-private-location/README.md

 Once configured, confirm that the container can access `internal.uptime.com:443` as well as `https://sqs.us-east-2.amazonaws.com/`

+## Upgrading from 2.x

+If you're currently running the 2.x line of Private Locations, there are some significant changes in this version which should be taken in consideration:

+- The data format has changed, so we recommend you delete any existing volumes from 2.x and start fresh when running 3.0 for the first time.

+- The `https://localhost:8003/status` URL no longer exists in 3.0, as it is not suitable for monitoring whether a Private Location is fully functional.
+For monitoring, we recommend you use one or more Heartbeat checks on Uptime.com, combined with a HTTP/API/Transaction check running on the private location which hits the Heartbeat URL.
+It is still possible to run the status script via the CLI as described below.

+- The new version runs as UID=1000, rather than UID=0 (`root`) that the 2.x line ran as.
+Please refrain from running it as a different user as it will fail.
+Ideally it should not be necessary to specify which UID to run as, it will default to the correct user.

+- It is no longer necessary or recommended to provide `--security-opt seccomp=./seccomp-config.json` when running this new version.

 ## Usage Commands (via CLI)

 ### Stopping the Container